-Join Scott Gardner for an in-depth discussion in this video Change size class constraints, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Change size class constraints, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] I'll create a single view…application iOS project by selecting…File, New, Project from the xCode menu.…Naming it workingwithsizeClasses, and click Next.…I'll select the main storyboard file to…open it in the editor, and then I'll…hide the navigator to give us some more room.…From the object library, I'll drag a view onto the canvas.…I'll change its background color to aqua in…the attributes inspector, and I'll refer to this…as the blue view.…